EricFecteau/rust-data-analysis/src/2_data/3_parquet.md

 ## Writing

 You can write to Parquet any `DataFrame` you have in memory.
-For this example, we will bring one percent of the UK Census into memory:
+For this example, we will bring one percent of the UK Census into memory.
+You can run this section using `cargo run -r --example 2_3_2_write_parquet`.

 ```rust
 === Rust 2_3_2_write_parquet imports